philipwalton/blog/articles/responsive-components-a-solution-to-the-container-queries-problem.md

 While this isn't the worst experience, it's something you wouldn't have to worry about with a pure-CSS solution.
 And since this strategy involves coordination with JavaScript, you have to also coordinate when your styles and breakpoints are applied in order to avoid this re-layout.

 I've found the best way to handle this is to inline your container query code at the end of your HTML templates, so it runs as soon as possible.
-You should then add a class or attribute to your container elements once they're initialized, so you know when it's safe to show them (and make sure you consider the case where JavaScript is disabled or errors when run).
-You can see an example of [how I do this](https://github.com/philipwalton/responsive-components/blob/master/app/templates/_resize-observer.html#L32) in the demo site.
+You should then add a class or attribute to your container elements once they're initialized and visible, so you know when it's safe to show them (and make sure you consider the case where JavaScript is disabled or errors when run).
+You can see an example of [how I do this](https://github.com/philipwalton/responsive-components/blob/cf93cc7/app/templates/_resize-observer.html#L22-L26) in the demo site.

 ### Units are based in pixels